mnmnotmail/website/smtp.md

    <a href="/demo.html">Demo</a>
 </div>

-### SMTP will not be revised to prevent phishing
+### SMTP will not be fixed

-During the revisions to the email protocol stack around the turn of the century, the IETF evidently failed to recognize the potential for large-scale and targeted phishing attacks by cybercriminals, even though phishing had been practiced by telephone and fax for decades prior.
+The IETF initially disregarded&mdash;and later declined to mitigate&mdash;the vulnerability of SMTP to social engineering attacks by cybercriminals, even though phishing had been practiced by telephone and fax for decades prior to the standardization of email.
+The IETF instead committed to the principle that anyone, claiming any identity (i.e. "real name"), must be able to email you any content, without limits.
-The IETF's prevailing wind has long been that "spam" (i.e. undesirable email) is inevitable but manageable, and therefore a minor irritation.
+Their justification has long been that "spam" is inevitable but manageable, and therefore a minor irritation.
-Their lack of foresight is a huge contributing factor to the current cybercrime crisis.

-I've not reviewed IETF discussions regarding abuse of SMTP and proposals to prevent it.
+As a result, email became and will forevermore be a universal cyberattack channel.

-But judging by the long list below, a significant number of people have raised the issue, with the intention of working on it, only to be dismissed and even mocked.
+A significant number of people have offered proposals to prevent email abuse, with the intention of working on the issue, only to be dismissed and even mocked.
-Worse, the text reads like an effort to curtail both half-baked concepts and good faith critique.
+Indeed, IETF members began circulating the text below in an effort to curtail all critique.
-Its clear implication is that progress at the protocol level to prevent weaponization of email is impossible.
+The clear (but bizarre) implication is that a protocol that prevents weaponization of electronic correspondence is pointless.

-Now it's too late to fix SMTP so that it's not a universal cybercrime portal.
-Email infrastructure is dominated by a handful of huge online services, with little capacity for cooperation to improve the safety and user experience of email for everyone.
-Therefore if you want an Internet messaging standard that doesn't make you accessible to everyone else on the net without consent or limits, you need to look elsewhere.

 Feel free to [comment on Twitter](https://twitter.com/mnmnotmail){:target="_blank"}.